taylordusting/s15_Taylor_markdown/README.md

 Links can be created by wrapping a paragraph in square brackets [] and parentheses ()
 ```
 Doing this will create a link to the [google homepage](http://www.google.com)
+You can even add a title for when you [hover over the link](http://www.google.com "Google Homepage")!
 ```
-Doing this will create a link to the [google homepage](http://www.google.com)
+Doing this will create a link to the [google homepage](http://www.google.com) You can even add a title for when you [hover over the link](http://www.google.com "Google Homepage")!